faiztheprogrammer/FaizUrRehman_Scraper_Project/README.md

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

+## Workflow for Updating Jobs

+-   Ensure your backend API is running (locally or deployed).
+-   Run the scraper (python scrape.py)
+-   Frontend automatically reflects new jobs (since it fetches from the backend API).

 ### Prerequisites